gerstrong/Commander-Genius/readme.txt

 Howto use Commander Genius (If you didn't compile it):
  * Go to the game directory.
- * Under Windows you start "cgenius.exe", under Linux "./CommanderGenius"
+ * Under Windows you start "CGenius.exe", under Linux "./CGenius"

-Howto compile it under Ubuntu (testet on Jaunty):
+Howto compile it under Ubuntu (testet on Karmic):
  * This is based on the source code that we provide on our website
  * As I know which packages are needed, because I use Ubuntu, here is an extra guide.
  * Install through Synaptic or "sudo apt-get install" following packages: